 An aerial spinoff of World of Tanks, the aptly titled World of Warplanes puts players in large battles against one another, allowing them to pilot everything from the wooden biplanes of WWI to modern jets.
 Like World of Tanks, Warplanes follows a “freemium” model — you can start playing for free, but a number of the planes require players to purchase them with real money or in-game currency.

-Warplanes is probably the most arcade-focused game on our list.
-The controls are streamlined down to the essentials, so there’s no need to fiddle with dozens of gauges.
-While this makes it easier for rookies to learn, it removes a good deal of the depth and authenticity that many people value in flight sims.
-You can start a dogfight easily, but combat lacks the hallmark nuances of more realistic simulators.
+The Warplanes game is probably the most arcade-focused setup on our list.
+Developers whittled the controls down to only the bare essentials.
+You won’t have to learn or operate dozens of gauges to enjoy the game.
+While this feature objectively makes it easier for people to learn how to play, it takes away some of the authenticity you’d learn from a flight simulation.
+Many people value more depth and complexity.
+For example, in Warplanes, you can easily start a dogfight, but combat lacks the hallmark nuances of more realistic simulators.